ChunAllen/AWS-CDA/Section-9 AWS S3/9-1 AWS Fundamentals.md

     * Metadata (list of key / value pairs - system or user metadata)
     * Tags (Unicode key / Value pair up to 10) useful for security / lifecycle
     * Version ID if we enable versioning

+* If two writes are made to a non-versione object at the same time, it is possible that only a single event notification will be sent

 # Bucket Properties